๐Ÿ“š More on this topic: Run Your First Local LLM ยท CPU-Only LLMs ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 • Nuanced analysis โ€” Comparing legal documents, analyzing research papers, weighing subtle tradeoffs.
 These tasks need more parameters.

 • Large context processing โ€” Most sub-3B models work best with 2048-4096 tokens of context.
+Qwen 3.5 models technically support 262K tokens, but a 2B model’s ability to reason over long context is limited regardless of the window size.
 Feeding them 10-page documents produces unreliable results.

 • Code generation for complex projects โ€” Small models generate individual functions, not multi-file architectures.